-Net cash provided by operating activities of \$1.97 billion for the six months ended June 1, 2018 was primarily comprised of net income plus the net effect of non-cash items, including an adjustment to deferred income taxes related to the Tax Act.
+Net cash provided by operating activities of \$2.92 billion for the nine months ended August 31, 2018 was primarily comprised of net income plus the net effect of non-cash items, including adjustments to deferred income taxes related to the Tax Act.
 The primary working capital sources of cash were net income coupled with an increase in income taxes payable, decrease in accounts receivable, and an increase in deferred revenue.
 The increase in income taxes payable was primarily driven by the provisional transition tax liability recorded pursuant to the Tax Act.
 The decrease in accounts receivable was primarily driven by improved revenue linearity.
-The increase in deferred revenue was principally due to increases in Digital Experience hosted services and Digital Media site and term licenses.
-The primary working capital use of cash was due to increases in prepaid expenses, which was primarily due to an increase in prepaid payroll and employee benefits.
+The increase in deferred revenue was principally due to increases in Digital Media site and term licenses and from our acquisition of Magento in third quarter of fiscal 2018.
+The primary working capital use of cash was due to increases in prepaid expenses driven by the timing of billings and payments of maintenance and support services associated with our licensed technologies, and increases in prepaid payroll and employee benefits.